-Bottom Line: Berries are high in fiber and low in calories.
-They're also rich in antioxidants that may decrease the risk of disease.
+Summary Berries are high in fiber and low in calories.
+They're also rich in antioxidants that may decrease your risk of disease.

 Nuts are tasty, satisfying and nutritious.

-Even though nuts are high in calories, studies suggest you do not absorb all of the fat in them.
+Even though nuts are high in calories, studies suggest you don’t absorb all the fat in them.

-This may be true for some other nuts as well, although at this time only almonds have been tested.
+This may be true for some other nuts as well, though at this time only almonds have been tested.

 All types of nuts are also high in magnesium, potassium and heart-healthy monounsaturated fat.

-In addition, Brazil nuts are one of the best sources of selenium.
-In fact, just two Brazil nuts provide more than 100% of the recommended daily intake of selenium (59).
+What’s more, Brazil nuts are one of the best sources of selenium — just two Brazil nuts provide more than 100% of the recommended daily intake (64).

 Nuts are also beneficial for people with diabetes.
-In one study, replacing a portion of carbs with 2 ounces of nuts led to reduced blood sugar and cholesterol levels (60).
+In one study, replacing a portion of carbs with 2 ounces (56 grams) of nuts led to reduced blood sugar and cholesterol levels (65).

-Bottom Line: Nuts are filling, nutrient-dense foods that may help reduce heart disease risk and improve blood sugar control.
+Summary Nuts are a filling, nutrient-dense food that may help reduce heart disease risk and improve blood sugar control.

 Green tea is one of the healthiest beverages on the planet.